techservicesillinois/SecOps-Powershell-Qualys/README.md

 # To Do

-- Add-QualysScanSchedule
+- Support for targeting by IPs with Scan functions
 - Prod/Dev BaseURI switching
 - Example Scripts
-- Options for targeting "tags" with scans